grapl-security/grapl/README.md

 Grapl currently supports graph representations for:
 * Process Start/ Stop
 * File Create/Read/Write/Delete
+* Internal and External network traffic

 What you can do with Grapl today:
 * Send it data, given you provide a specific format
-* Query the db for graphs of Process trees and their associated files
+* Query the db for graphs of Process trees and their associated files and network activity

 ### Example Use Case: Catching a malicious word macro